Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.1/readme.md

 ![Screenshot38](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.1/Screenshots/38.jpg)

 ### 13. What are the types of devices and how to determine the type of device?
 Give examples.
 Linux supports three types of hardware device: character, block and network.
-For character devices, the first letter is __c__, while for block - __b__.
+For character devices, the first letter is __c__, while for block it is __b__.

 ![Screenshot39](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.1/Screenshots/39.jpg)